 An east/west powerline intersects a north/south lane in the middle of the densely wooded Daniels Road State Forest Preserve, just north of Saratoga.
 Two straight lines, easy walking, no way to get lost in the woods.
 A friend had told me about an abundant patch of Purple Milkwort (Polygala sanguinea) alongside this powerline, the flowers massed just steps from the preserve's parking area, he said.
-So on Friday, off I went to find them, driving north about a mile into the woods to the parking area, then headed east on the powerline.
+So on Friday, off I went to find them, driving north about a half-mile into the woods to the parking area, then headed east on the powerline.
 I could easily see this intersection pictured below from where I parked my car.

 Here's what Purple Milkwort looks like.
 It's small (similar in size to a clover flower), but such a bright pink I was sure I couldn't miss it.